 In order to achieve the daily return of the index on a rolling basis, the funds will reset their holdings daily in the same manner as the leveraged products.
 Inverse funds bring an important tool to the investing community in the form of long negative exposure.

-Trading and Liquidity
+Trading and liquidity

 You can trade and access liquidity using inverse ETFs in the same manner as any other ETF.
 If you are a buyer of the inverse S&P fund, for example, you can buy it in the market electronically or you can go to a liquidity provider for an NAV-based execution or for them to provide you with a large-block market.
 In this scenario, the liquidity provider (LP) would be shorting the inverse S&P fund to you, so they effectively would have long exposure to the S&P 500.
 In order to hedge itself, the LP would have to sell some form of correlating exposure, either the basket, futures, or another derivative to offset the long exposure.
 This is opposite the scenario of the LP selling a long-based ETF to a client.

 Some important factors about the inverse ETF should be understood when trading them.
-They are one way to achieve downside market protection in accounts that typically cannot achieve that type of access, such as Individual Retirement Accounts.
+They are one way to achieve downside market protection in accounts that typically cannot achieve that type of access, such as IRAs.
 You can buy a product that will increase in value as the market declines.
 This opens up an entirely new way to position your portfolio.
 Formerly, long-only investors had the opportunity to have long market exposure or cash; now they can take advantage of, or protect against, expected down moves in the market.
 This could have a profound effect on the way people manage their investment portfolios in the future.

 Another characteristic of inverse products is the changes in their exposure.
 For those who were able to short listed products previously, these products offer a way to short the market without the risk of unlimited losses.
 When you short a stock or ETF in the market, you are exposed to that position going potentially infinitely higher.
 Your portfolio could suffer devastating losses.
 When using an inverse ETF, the losses are limited to the amount that you invested into the position.
 When you are correct in your positioning, however—when you are using an inverse ETF and your underlying exposure is going down—your exposure to that position is also increasing.
 As the market is moving lower, your ETF NAV should be moving higher, increasing your notional exposure to the position, if the cumulative direction is correct.
 This is the opposite effect of a typical short position in which your notional exposure decreases as the market moves lower.

-Although inverse ETFs do provide a very important and functional tool, how they are utilized is critical to investment performance.
+Although inverse ETFs do provide a very important and functional tool, how they are used is critical to investment performance.
 Distinguishing investment goals and time horizons and understanding what potential market activity can do to the performance of your portfolio is extremely important.